ruifengl1/University-of-Melbourne-Subjects/Distributed Systems/Reviews.md

 - Failure Handling
     - **Detecting**: some types of failures can be detected, e.g. checksums can be used to detect corrupted data in a message, and some kinds of failure are hard to be certain about, e.g. the failure of a remote server.
-    - Masking: some failures that have been detected can be hidden or made less severe, e.g. timeout and message retransmission.
+    - **Masking**: some failures that have been detected can be hidden or made less severe, e.g. timeout and message retransmission.

     <img src="images/masking_failure.png" alt="550" width="550">